wordofwarning/wordofwarning.org/current/2017-emergency/index.md

 *Presented by* Word of Warning, STUN *+* Z-arts

 ### Saturday 30 September.
 Pay What You Decide
-Manchester's micro-marathon of the bizarre and the beautiful comes of age — our eighteenth non-stop performance takeover fills Z-arts to bursting point with over twenty live works, from gallery to theatre, store-cupboard to stairwell. *Participating artists to be announced mid-September.*
+Manchester's micro-marathon of the bizarre and the beautiful comes of age — our eighteenth non-stop performance takeover fills Z-arts to bursting point with over twenty live works, from gallery to theatre, store-cupboard to stairwell.

-Your chance to sample the different: dip in and out of ongoing performances from noon, or join us for some sit-down shows in the evening.
+Your chance to sample the different: dip in and out of ongoing performances + installations from noon, or join us for some sit-down shows in the evening.<br>*Participating artists to be announced mid-September.*

 To get a feel for it, have a look at the 2016 [programme](/archive/2016-emergency) + [gallery](/galleries/2016-emergency).

 #### Venue + Booking Details
 Date: Saturday 30 September 2017, 12noon-10pm